How to structure a cover letter (With example)

 When you’re applying for a job, it’s common for employers to request both a CV and a cover letter.
-In around three paragraphs, your cover letter should highlight what makes you a great fit for the job and motivate the hiring manager to set up an interview.
+In around three paragraphs, your cover letter should highlight what makes you a great fit for the job and motivate the recruitment manager to set up an interview.

 Below, we’ve broken down everything you need to know about how to structure a cover letter—plus a sample cover letter to help you create your own.